Introduction |

 defensively

-to similar feelings as a child.
+to similar emotions as a child.
 Then you can choose an appropriate,

 non-defensive, mature, and psychologically